monkeydominicorobin/RomDomPhilippinux/README.md

 ROMDOM Philippinux
 ==================

->RomDomPhilippinux(Coin) - an educational cryptocurrency based on SmallChange and LearnCoin.
+>RomDomPhilippinux(Coin) - a cryptocurrency based on SmallChange and LearnCoin.

 >In this version there are no direct changes to block targets, etc.